TYPO3-Initiatives/structured-content-page-module/README.md

 # How to

+## Installation

-## In your composer-installed TYPO3 v11.5.x:
+### 1. Option use composer package in your composer-installed TYPO3 v11.5.x:

 ```shell
 composer config allow-plugins.cweagans/composer-patches true